Nonet (Farrenc)

 The Nonet in E-flat major, Op.
-38, is a 1849 composition by French composer Louise Farrenc.
+38, is an 1849 composition for chamber ensemble by French composer Louise Farrenc.

 In line with the tradition established by Louis Spohr, it is scored for a combined string quartet and wind quintet: flute, oboe, clarinet, French horn, bassoon, violin, viola, cello, double bass.
-The double bass is sometimes replace by a contrabassoon.
+The double bass is sometimes replaced by a contrabassoon.

 The manuscript, dated November 1849, is held at the Bibliothèque nationale de France.
 Farrenc also arranged the Nonet for string quintet.
 The work was not printed in Farrenc's lifetime.

 Composition and premiere

 Farrenc, a piano performer, composed mainly for solo piano and chamber music for ensembles with piano; the Nonet was her only chamber composition without a piano.
 It was first played in a private performance in the salon of Sophie Pierson-Bodin (1819–1874) on 23 December 1849, and repeated there a few days later, with Auguste-Antoine Guerreau substituting for Théophile Tilmant (violin), Charles Lebouc (cello), Achille Gouffé (double bass), Louis Dorus (flute), Stanislas Verroust (oboe), Hyacinthe Klosé (clarinet), Joseph-François Rousselot (horn), Charles Verroust (bassoon).
 The public premiere of the Nonet took place on 19 March 1850 at the Salle Érard. with the 19-year-old Joseph Joachim playing the violin and Adolphe Blanc (viola), Charles Lebouc (cello), Achille Gouffé (double bass), Louis Dorus (flute)), Stanislas Verroust (oboe), Adolphe Leroy (clarinet), Joseph-François Rousselot (horn), Charles Verroust (bassoon).
-Its positive reception made Farrenc a near-celebrity and lead the Paris Conservatory to raise her salary in line with its male professors.
+Its positive reception made Farrenc a near-celebrity and led the Paris Conservatory to raise her salary in line with its male professors.